Open-Ended Reinforcement Learning with Neural Reward Functions: Method

 \section{Method}

 We introduce a method that performs open-ended, unsupervised skill discovery.
 It iteratively creates pairs of neural reward functions $R_{\psi}$ and policies $\pi_{\theta}$ trained to maximize the corresponding $R_{\psi}$.
-Our proposed method alternates between increasing the complexity of the reward function $R_{\psi}$ and leveraging the previously learnt skills to learn a policy $\pi_{\theta}$ that can solve the new $R_{\psi}$.
+Our proposed method alternates between increasing the complexity of the reward function $R_{\psi}$ and leveraging the previously learned skills to learn a policy $\pi_{\theta}$ that can solve the new $R_{\psi}$.
 This yields a general learning procedure that learns complex skills in a diverse set of environments.
 See Figure~\ref{fig:procedure} for a high level overview.
-We list some examples of these skills below and refer the readers to Section \ref{sec:experiments} for full details. \begin{itemize} \item Performing a front- and back-flip in the \textsc{Half-Cheetah} robotic environment. \item Running at a high speed while jumping on one leg in the \textsc{Humanoid} robotic environment. \item Killing an enemy, getting a key, opening a door and entering the next room. \end{itemize}